Cornelius Sim: Bishop

 In June 2005, Sim welcomed the Holy See's foreign minister to Brunei, who during his visit met with Brunei's deputy sultan.

 Sim made an ad limina visit on 5 June 2008 to the Apostolic Palace in the Vatican for an audience with Pope Benedict XVI.

+As far back as 2012, Sim is reported to have been celebrating red masses in Brunei or in neighbouring dioceses.

 On 15 July 2014, Sim backed calls made by Brunei's reigning sultan to the country to pray for peace in Palestine amid rising tensions.
 Sim urged Catholics to pray for peace, and also pledged the Catholic Church's support towards Brunei government aid initiatives.